dev-zero/cp2k-ci/README.md

 ## Configuration

 The CP2K-CI is configured via the [cp2k-ci.conf](./backend/cp2k-ci.conf) file.
 The file has the format of the python [configparser](https://docs.python.org/3/library/configparser.html).
 Each section is refereed to as a _target_.
-A typical section looks like this:
+Typical sections looks like this:
 ```
+[cp2k-toolchain-mpich]
+repository:   cp2k
+dockerfile:   /tools/toolchain/Dockerfile

 [cp2k-sdbg]
 display_name: Regtest sdbg
 repository:   cp2k